cginternals/glbinding/README.md

 ##### Lazy Function Pointer Resolution

-By default, *glbinding* tries to resolve all known OpenGL function pointers during initialization, which can consume some time:
+By default, *glbinding* tries to resolve all OpenGL function pointers during initialization, which can consume some time:
 ```
 glbinding::Binding::initialize(); // immediate function pointer resolution
 ```